YashIndane/phone-orientation/README.md

 ## Training the model

 If you need your own model then use [value_capture.py](https://github.com/YashIndane/phone-orientation/blob/main/value_capture.py) to first get the sensor data.
 Use Orientation sensor data for getting the orientation.
-Now use the [model_training.py](https://github.com/YashIndane/phone-orientation/blob/main/model_training.py) to train the model
+Now use the [model_training.py](https://github.com/YashIndane/phone-orientation/blob/main/model_training.py) to train the model.